close up of the Helicobacter Pylori bacteria

 This has been proved when running a breath test concurrently

-- Stool antigen test
+- Stool antigen tests

-the most conclusive evidence of the presence of
+HpSA and GI-MAP stool tests provide the most conclusive evidence of the presence of

 H. pylori bacteria.
 The stool antigen test checks to see